sadikhalil/pase-5-todo-app/README.md

 ### Environment Configuration

-Key environment variables required for Kubernetes deployment:

-- `DATABASE_URL`: Connection string for PostgreSQL database (e.g., `postgresql://user:pass@postgresql:5432/todo_db`)
-- `SECRET_KEY`: JWT secret key for authentication
-- `DEBUG`: Boolean flag to enable/disable debug mode
-- `NODE_ENV`: Environment mode for frontend (development/production)

-These variables are typically configured through ConfigMaps and Secrets in Kubernetes.
+Key environment variables required for Kubernetes deployment are configured through ConfigMaps and Secrets.
+See `.env.production` for the full list of required variables.

 ### Validation Checklist